chadhindsight/arcade-game/README.md

 HOW IT WORKS
 =============
-In order to run the game you will need to open the index.html file provided in a web browser and hopefully you find it fun.
+In order to run the game you will need to open the index.html file provided in a web browser of your choice and hopefully you find it fun.